tidalcycles/pulsar-tidalcycles/README.md

 `row` and `column` parameters can be specified to move the cursor on that position before the evaluation.

 #### Search
-With the `search` parameter, you are able to to move the cursort to the first occurance that matches the search term.
+With the `search` parameter, you are able to to move the cursor to the first occurrence that matches the search term.

 ### Sound Browser
 To make the sound browser at the first tidal evaluation, add your paths to the `Sound Browser Folders` in the plugin configuration, separed by commas.\